HochdruckHummer/import_wavelog_qsos_to_io.Broker/README.md

 Created by Daniel Beckemeier, DO8YDP

 This Javascript imports QSO numbers to ioBroker objects.
-This data can then be used to visualize it, for example to push it to Awtrix devices for example.
+This data can then be used to visualize it, for example to push it to Awtrix devices (see how to below).

 ## Compatibility

-This script needs at least Wavelog version 2.0.1. to work, as there was an API implemented for this tool.
+This script requires at least Wavelog version 2.0.1. to work, as there was an API implemented for this tool.

 ## Installation: